NotW41k3R/JalSuchak/README.md

 11. Add AI Integration to generate trends and recommend solution for each metal contamination.

+12. Add PDF as a valid input for Data Processing.
 Tech Stack :-
 Front-end: HTML, CSS, JS